-Before You Buy Real Estate in France: Know French Property Law
+Before You Buy Real Estate in France: Key things to know about French Property law

 Some 330,000 Britons live in France, according to a 2014 EUobserver article, and it looks as if more may be purchasing property there soon.